rsterbin/jquery-multisortselect/README.md

-Use this plugin for form elements where you want to add several things, possibly by autocomplete, sort them with drag and drop, remove them by clicking an x button, and return them in the post as a comma-separated of ids.
+Use this plugin for form elements where you want to add several things, possibly by autocomplete, sort them with drag and drop, remove them by clicking an x button, and return them in the post as a JSON array of ids.

 How to use
 ----------